ChrstphrHll/npc_gen/students/Lincon Nylaathria.md

 # Lincon Nylaathria
 ---
 ### Description
-- Aasimar Barbarian from Aldercrown Empire
+- Aasimar Barbarian from Beleriand
 - 4th year Assault student in Burk
-- short straight brunette hair that's messy, Hazel eyes, and Pale skin
+- short straight lighter blonde hair that's braided, Hazel eyes, and Pale skin
 - Is Tractable and Artful, and has Respect as their ideal

 ### Organizations